-interrogatories.
+"Interrogatories" are written questions that must be answered in writing under oath.
+Unlike depositions, interrogatories are not performed in person.
+Only parties to the lawsuit must respond to interrogatories.
 Outside witnesses do not need to respond to interrogatories.
-Apart from this important limitation, interrogatories are very useful because they are inexpensive.
-Rule 33(a) limits the number of questions you may ask each party to twenty-five questions.25 Nonetheless, if you feel you need to ask more than twenty-five questions, you may ask the court for special permission.26 To determine whether to grant your request, the court will consider (1) whether the information you are seeking is unreasonably repetitive, (2) whether you have already had the opportunity to obtain the information, and (3) whether the burden or expense of the additional interrogatories would outweigh their likely benefit.27 You may send interrogatories as soon as you and your opponent have attended the mandatory meeting under Rule 26(f).28 You should note that many local courts and individual judges have their own special rules for handling interrogatories, so you should check with the clerk of the court to find out if any special rules apply to you.
+Putting aside this important limitation, interrogatories are very useful because they are inexpensive.
+Rule 33(a) limits the number of questions you may ask each party to twenty-five questions.
+Nonetheless, if you feel you need to ask more than twenty-five questions, you may ask the court for special permission.
+To determine whether to grant your request, the court will consider (1) whether the information you are seeking is unreasonably repetitive, (2) whether you have already had the opportunity to obtain the information, and (3) whether the burden or expense of the additional interrogatories would outweigh their likely benefit.
+You may send interrogatories as soon as you and your opponent have attended the mandatory meeting under Rule 26(f).
+You should note that many local courts and individual judges have their own special rules for handling interrogatories, so you should check with the clerk of the court to find out if any special rules apply to you.

-After you send the interrogatories, your opponent must answer within thirty days, unless the court has ordered a shorter or longer period of time or you and the other party have agreed to a shorter or longer time.29 As with depositions, your questions must be relevant to the case, cannot ask for privileged material, and cannot be unreasonably burdensome to the other side.
+After you send the interrogatories, your opponent must answer within thirty days.
+One exception is if the court has ordered a shorter or longer period of time or you and the other party have agreed to a shorter or longer time.
+As with depositions, your questions must be relevant to the case, cannot ask for privileged material, and cannot be unreasonably burdensome to the other side.
 If you are suing a prison official for assault, for example, you might ask the following questions in your interrogatory:

-- (1) Were you on Block 8 at or around 8:00 P.M. on January 30, 1999? - (2) Why were you on Block 8 at 8:00 P.M. on January 30, 1999? - (3) At 8:00 P.M. on January 30, 1999, did you hear any noise coming from the east dayroom? - (4) Did you go inside the east dayroom shortly after 8:00 P.M. on January 30, 1999?
+- (1) Were you on Block 8 at or around 8:00 P.M. on January 30, 2019? - (2) Why were you on Block 8 at 8:00 P.M. on January 30, 2019? - (3) At 8:00 P.M. on January 30, 2019, did you hear any noise coming from the east dayroom? - (4) Did you go inside the east dayroom shortly after 8:00 P.M. on January 30, 2019?

 In order to obtain specific answers, you must ask specific questions.
-If you want more information, do not phrase your questions in a manner that allows only a "yes" or "no" answer.
-Questions (1), (3) and (4) above are types of questions that would be answered with only a "yes" or "no." Question (2), because it asks 'why,' cannot be answered with a "yes" or "no."
+If you want to get as much information as possible from these interrogatories, do not phrase your questions in a manner that allows only a "yes" or "no" answer.
+Questions (1), (3) and (4) above are types of questions that would be answered with only a "yes" or "no." Question (2), because it asks 'why,' cannot be answered with a "yes" or "no," and may therefore elicit more information.

 If you have trouble getting answers to your interrogatories and there is no legitimate reason for your opponent's failure to respond, then you can submit a motion for an order "compelling" (forcing) discovery under Rule 37(a)(3)(B).
 However, a court will grant your motion only if you can show that you made every possible effort to get the answers from your opponent yourself before asking the court for help.
 If the judge does grant your motion, the court will penalize your opponent if he does not respond to your interrogatories.
-Some judges are reluctant to issue orders compelling discovery, so you should read the Federal Rules of Civil Procedure closely and prepare an argument to show why you need the requested information and why you have a right to receive it.
+Some judges are very careful about issuing orders compelling discovery, so you should read the Federal Rules of Civil Procedure closely and prepare an argument to show why you need the requested information and why you have a right to receive it.